Monmouth, Illinois, minor league baseball history: History

 Monmouth, Illinois has not hosted another minor league team.

 The ballpark

 The Monmouth Browns were noted to have played minor league home games at 11th Street Park from 1908 to 1913.
 The ballpark was built by the city of Monmouth in 1907, spearheaded by Mayor John S. Brown.
 The ballpark was located in the 700 block of 11th Street, along the rail line.
-Today, the site houses the Birchwoood Apartments.
+Today, the site houses the Birchwood Apartments.